What is the difference between a family doctor and a walk-in clinic?

 How do I find a family doctor in my province?

-Finding a family doctor in Canada is difficult, especially in provinces with long waitlists.
+Finding a family doctor in Canada can be challenging, especially in provinces with lengthy waitlists.
 According to a national survey, over 6.5 million Canadians (more than one in five) don’t have a family doctor or nurse practitioner they see regularly.
-This is a significant change from 2019, when this number was about 4.5 million.
+This represents a significant change from 2019, when the number was approximately 4.5 million.

 Each province has its family doctor registry to help residents connect with a primary care provider.
 These provincial primary care waitlist programs’ family doctor registries in Canada include:

-You can also call your local health authority or ask nearby clinics if they’re accepting new patients.
+You can also contact your local health authority or inquire with nearby clinics to see if they’re accepting new patients.

 Where can I get medical help if I don’t have a family doctor?